FAQ

 This is one of the many reasons to consult a business broker when you’re ready to buy.
 If you are ready and want to learn more about the businesses we have currently for sale, contact us today.

-The first step in selling a business is knowing what it is worth.
-But how do you value a business?
+The first step in selling a business is determining its worth.
+But how do you value a company?
 It is not the same as just getting an appraisal of your home.
 Here are some common questions we get about business valuations.

-If you don’t find your question or the answer you need here or on our blog, feel free to reach out and contact us at any time.
+If you don’t find the answer you need here or on our blog, please don’t hesitate to reach out and contact us at any time.
 We would love to talk with you and help you determine the real value of your business.

-A business is valued using several things, including your assets, your income, projected growth, and the health of both your business and your industry.
+A business valuation uses several techniques.
+This includes understanding the assets of your business, your income, growth projections, and the health of both your business and your industry.

 Valuing a business is a complicated process.
 If you need help understanding business valuation or having your business valued feel free to get in touch today.

 The quick answer is no. Valuing a business involves a lot more steps and is much more complicated than valuing a home.
 There are things to consider like assets, income, and business health.
-Learn more about business valuation here.
+Learn more about business valuation.

 The answer to this question is the same reason you need an appraisal to get a loan on a house: before anyone will loan you any money, they want to know what the thing you are buying is worth.
 A business valuation is the first step in buying or selling a business.